Skip to content

 1. Open your project and click Plan Project

-2. This runs the planning pipeline — Eric (Product Owner) breaks the project into tasks with priorities and dependencies, Finn (Architect) validates the breakdown
+• Stage 1: Eric (Product Owner) breaks the project into high-level tasks with priorities and dependencies.
+Finn (Architect) validates the breakdown.

 3. Tasks are automatically imported onto the kanban board with priority labels (P0-P3), dependency chains, hour estimates, and tags